MySQL Index Tuning Basics

 In books with few pages, you can find the item you are looking for by searching from the first page,

-It is difficult to find what you are looking for quickly in books with many pages, such as dictionaries.
+It is difficult to find what you are looking for quickly in a book with many pages, such as a dictionary.

-Similarly, in a DB, if the database is small, data can be searched even without an index.
+Similarly, in the case of a small database, data can be searched even without an index.

 However, as the DB size increases, performance may decrease dramatically.